Awesome-AI-ML-DELTA25/DataCleaning/README.md

 ### Step 3: Create and activate the Conda environment

 To set up the same virtual environment as used in this project, run the following command:
-` run conda env create -f environment.yml `
+` conda env create -f environment.yml `

 Activate the environment:
 ` conda activate ml_env `